Getting married in Dorset

 3. Give notice of marriage or civil partnership

-By law, you must give notice in person at a register office before your marriage can take place.
-Notice of marriage can be given up to 12 months before your wedding and a minimum of 29 days before.
+By law, you must give notice in person at a register office before at least 29 days before before your wedding.

 4. Plan and pay for your ceremony